anneclinio/documenta/CASE_STUDY.md

 In Documenta?!, proposed by the Anne Clinio as a result of the doctoral research "New laboratory notebooks and new epistemic cultures: between the policy of the experiment and the experiment of the policy", the notion of openness has been operationalized from:

-*Promotion of collaboration*
+**Promotion of collaboration**

-- It clearly describes the purpose of the project - "To know, to study and to systematize documentation practices developed by professionals in laboratories, especially laboratories of citizens, makerspaces, hackerspaces, spaces of informal learning, etc."
+- Describes clearly the purpose of the project - "To know, to study and to systematize documentation practices developed by professionals in laboratories, especially laboratories of citizens, makerspaces, hackerspaces, spaces of informal learning, etc."

 - Describes the problem to be solved - The current practices of citizen laboratories reduce documentation to bureaucratic activity rather than promoting it as a projection of alternative futures.

 - Describes vision / premises - Considers documentation to be crucial for the sustainability of initiatives, encouragement of co-creation processes and wide adoption of solutions.
 It allows you to engage people, share visions, foster communities, inspire initiatives, and reproduce objects.

-*Promotes participation*
+**Promotes participation**

 - Indicates ways to participate, such as: suggesting practices to be researched; study initiatives; recommend literature; share insights or experience; collaborate in improving participation, equity and inclusion.